uptonking/note4yaoo/web-ui-comp-design-headless.md

   - but what we wanted is an in-house component library at timelessco to use as a foundation for our next design system.
   - The hope is that we can build a UI library and ultimately to create a nocode design system designer.

+- There is a new style of component libraries like reach-ui and @radix_ui that just offer functionality and doesn't try to be a design system.
+  - IMO this is the most important thing that has happened to the react ecosystem since...
+Probably React.

 - ## material-ui: Provide a version of the components without any styles
 - https://github.com/mui-org/material-ui/issues/6218
 - SliderBase is a version of the component with almost no dependencies (it's very bundle-size efficient).
 The component can be customize with a couple of approaches.